Everything Optometrists Need to Know About SEO in 10 Minutes

 What to Avoid When Doing SEO (and making sure whoever you hired does it well)

 Let us know if you’d like help with that.
 And we can help set up some tracking systems for you.
 All right.
 I got about a minute left.
 So what should you avoid?
 If your agency is doing these things, you may wanna have a conversation with them about why they’re doing it.
 So generally you wanna avoid pointless blogs There’s kind of this thing in SEO, we just produce more content, just post blogs that has very little vol, value.
 There is some value there, but if your agency is just producing random blogs every month, you know, 300 words, they are attracting traffic or links, then that’s really not driving a lot of value.

 One of the thing we didn’t discuss in this episode is your Google local optimization.
 Where people do reviews.
 We’ve talked about that a little bit on the podcast in the past, but I’ll probably dig into it here in the next couple of episodes because it’s hugely important.
 But I, I separate that out from traditional SEO.
 This traditional SEO is your website.
 Not your local listing.
-If you need help with this, if you have questions, Tyler, [email protected] go change the world, stay safe out there and help your patients see better and have a brighter future.
+If you need help with this, schedule a Free 45 minute call!
+Go change the world, stay safe out there and help your patients see better and have a brighter future.
 We’ll talk to you soon!